kaljuvee/uk-company-db/README.md

 ## 🔒 Security & Privacy

-- API keys stored securely in environment variables
+- **API keys**: Store securely in environment variables, never commit to version control
-- No data persistence - all searches are real-time
+- **No data persistence**: All searches are real-time, no data stored locally
-- Official government data source
+- **Official data source**: Direct from UK government Companies House API
-- Rate limiting to respect API guidelines
+- **Rate limiting**: Respects API guidelines and usage quotas
+- **Environment files**: .env files are excluded from git commits for security

 ## 📝 License